davebenson/doom4-walkthrough/README.md

 When you get to the first Field Drone, the Shotgun is the only weapon you have to modify, so you have to get a mod at this early point:  go for Explosive Shot, which is easier to use to get the "Twofer" Challenge (for Mission 2).

+Cyber-Mancubi count as Mancubi for the Changed Shot Upgrade Challenge.

+(Technically, the game refers to this weapon as the "Combat Shotgun", but nobody calls it that.)

 ### Plasma Gun (available Mission 2)
 Although it's individual shots are rather weak, it fires quite rapidly.

 More importantly, Heat Blast is a really powerful Weapon Modification.
 Basically, it allows you to kill everything near you at the same time without using ammo, BUT it requires you to shoot the gun to charge up the blast.
-There 2-4 places you can use the Heat Blast and Quad Damage Powerup to really plow through large numbers of demons.
+There are 2-4 places you can use the Heat Blast and Quad Damage Powerup to really plow through large numbers of demons.

-I haven't found the Stun modification to be very useful.
+I haven't found the Stun modification to be very useful: it wastes ammo, it's hard to stun more than 2 demons, they don't stay stunned long, and you still have to kill them (taking both time and ammo usually).

 ### Assault Rifle (available Mission 2)

 Each individual shot from the Assault Rifle is rather weak and becomes weaker and harder to hit from a difference.
 Few demons can be killed with a single shot;
 expect a cacodaemoon (etc) to take 30+ shots even up close.

-The Tactical Scope changes things a bit: it makes the thing pretty effective for sniping, and the upgrades make it pretty damaging.
+ihe Tactical Scope changes things a bit: it makes the thing pretty effective for sniping, and the upgrades make it pretty damaging.
 Even so, it's a bit tedious killing things with this weapon.
 However, it makes for a nice change, since the opportunities for sniping are few in this game.
 You can usually get the challenge upgrade naturally over the course of the game, but you can also replay an earlier mission to get it pretty easily.